What is egg freezing?

 There are lots of reasons why you may decide to take this step:

-- You’re about to have treatment for cancer.
-Cancer treatments like radiation therapy or chemotherapy can impact your fertility.
+- Cancer treatments like radiation therapy or chemotherapy can impact your fertility.

-- You have a medical condition that may make it more difficult for you to conceive, such as endometriosis, sickle cell anemia, diminished ovarian reserve (where the eggs in your ovaries decline in number or quality), or an autoimmune disease such as lupus.
+- Medical conditions may make it more difficult to conceive, like endometriosis, sickle cell anemia, diminished ovarian reserve (where the eggs in your ovaries decline in number or quality), or an autoimmune disease such as lupus.

-- Your family history.
+- Family history.
 If your mother went through menopause early, meaning there’s an increased risk that you will too, you might choose to preserve some eggs when you’re younger.

-- Starting a family isn’t possible right now for a variety of reasons, but you’re worried about your fertility declining with age.
+- Timing.
+For a variety of reasons, but you’re worried about your fertility declining with age.
 You hope that the stored eggs may increase your chances of having a healthy baby in the future.
 This is also known as “social” egg freezing (i.e. there’s no direct medical reason for it).

 - It’s an alternative to freezing embryos.
 You might have ethical or religious concerns about freezing embryos (fertilized eggs) for IVF.